Theomat/ProgSynth/docs/source/tutorial.rst

 Here, we consider that an integer is a sub-type of float.
 Thus, we only need in this case to convert integers to float numbers using int2float.

+Notice that we also define the constants: 1, 2, 3 in the semantics.

+To sum up, you can define the semantics a function by creating a key associated with its name where the value is the actual function to execute.
+Observe that + is a binary function but the value associated is :code:`lambda a: lambda b: round(a+b, 1)`, in order for ProgSynth to partially apply functions in Python, you must use only unary functions.
+You can also define constants and directly associate them to their value.

 .. _Types of the DSL:

 Types of the DSL
 ~~~~~~~~~~~~~~~~
-A DSL has to be strongly typed in order to properly work.
-The addition and substraction primtives should accept either 2 ints or 2 floats as parameters, we wish to define a custom type that can represent both.
+A DSL has to be strongly typed in order to properly work in ProgSynth but the main interest is that it dramatically decreases the search space.

+The addition and substraction primitives should accept either 2 ints or 2 floats as parameters, we wish to define a custom type that can represent both.

-A method is logically represented by arrows, indicating the parameters of the primitive and the output.
+A function is logically represented by arrows, indicating the parameters of the primitive and the output.
+Either you can use arrows: :code:`Arrow(type, Arrow(type, type))`
+ or the :code:`FunctionType` helper :code:`FunctionType(type, type, type)`, both are equivalent to :code:`type -> type -> type`.
+For higher order functions, that is functions that takes functions as inputs, let us show an example with :code:`map:'a list -> ('a -> 'b) -> 'b list`.
+First with arrows :code:`Arrow(List(A), Arrow(Arrow(A, B), List(B)))` then with the :code:`FunctionType` helper :code:`FunctionType(List(A), FunctionType(A, B), List(B))`.

 **Example**::
     :code:`int2float` takes an int as input and will return a float.
 Thus, its type is :code:`int -> float`

 ProgSynth uses custom-defined types:

-* :code:`PrimitiveType`, where the type is solely defined by its name.
+* :code:`PrimitiveType`, this is a base type solely defined by its name.
+ProgSynth already defines as :code:`PrimitiveType` the following: INT, BOOL, STRING, UNIT.

   - In our case, INT was already defined by ProgSynth.
 We simply need to define the :code:`PrimitiveType` FLOAT for our DSL.
-* :code:`PolymorphicType`, where the DSL will replace later-on this type with every :code:`PrimitiveType` that can be encountered.
+* :code:`PolymorphicType`, these types can be any type that can be encoutered in the DSL.
+In practice ProgSynth will generate all different versions of the polymorphic type, remove the useless ones and add them in the DSL.
+There is currently no way to constrain a polymorphic type to a selection of types.
+It is also uniquely identified by its name.

-  - As we have defined 2 :code:`PrimitiveType`, the methods :code:`+` and :code:`-` will each be developped in two different versions: one allowing operations between integers and another one allowing operations between floats.
+  - As we have defined 2 :code:`PrimitiveType`, the methods :code:`+` and :code:`-` will each be developped in two different versions: one allowing operations between integers and another one allowing operations between floats, there is no int and float version because it is the same polymorphic type object used.
   - As the DSL needs to know which :code:`PrimitiveType`s can be encountered in order to replace any :code:`PolymorphicType`, we define some constants in our DSL with the correct type (at least one per type).
+* :code:`List`, this type enables list type, it takes as an argument a type.
+ProgSynth already defines the :code:`EmptyList` in case it is needed.

 Lexicon
 ~~~~~~~

+In order to generate tasks and in order to use neural networks, a lexicon is needed for the DSL, a lexicon is a list of all base symbols that can be encountered in the DSL.
 A DSL is defined inside a specific lexicon.
-To avoid overflow or underflow, we limit our DSL to float numbers rounded to one decimal, in the range [-256.0, 257[
+To avoid overflow or underflow, we limit our DSL to float numbers rounded to one decimal, in the range [-256.0, 257[.
+For example, if our DSL were to manipulate lists of int or float, we would not have to add anything to the lexicon since lists are not a base type (:code:`PrimitiveType`).

 Forbidden patterns (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In some cases, we wish to stop the DSL to derive a specific primitive from another one:
 For instance, let us say that we want to extend the `calculator` DSL with a primitive to `add1` to an integer and another one to `sub1` to an integer.
 Because doing `(add1 (sub1 x))` or `(sub1 (add1 x))` is the same as doing nothing, we can forbid the second pattern from being derived from the first one, in that case the patterns would be :code:`{ "add1": {"sub1}, "sub1": {"add1"}`.
-For more information see `pruning <pruning.html>`_.
+For more information see `pruning <pruning.html>`_ which describes in much more details the different capabilities available to reduce the size of the grammar, more powerful mechanisms are available.

 Creating a dataset (:code:`calculator/convert_calculator.py`)
 --------------------------------------------------------------
-To use PBE, we need to create a dataset.
-For this example, we created a short JSON file named :code:`dataset/calculator_dataset.json` that is built with the following fields
+We need to create a dataset.
+For this example, we created a short JSON file named :code:`dataset/calculator_dataset.json` that is built with the following fields:

-* *program*, that contains therepresentation of the program, the parsing is done automatically from the DSL object so you don't need to parse it yourself.
-Here ia representation of a program that computes :code:`f(x, y)= x + y * x` in our DSL: :code:`(+ var0 (* var0 var1))`.
+* *program*, that contains therepresentation of the program, the parsing is done automatically from the DSL object (:code:`dsl.parse`) so you don't need to parse it yourself.
+Here is a representation of a program that computes :code:`f(x, y)= x + y * x` in our DSL: :code:`(+ var0 (* var0 var1))`;

 * *examples*, displaying what are the expected inputs and outputs of the program.